sc-ventures/cloudbreak-documentation/docs/images.md

 #### Register Image Catalog in the CLI

 To register your custom image catalog using the CLI, use the `cb imagecatalog create` command.
 Refer to [CLI documentation](cli-reference.md#imagecatalog-create).

+#### Register Image Catalog in the Profile

+As an alternative to using the UI or CLI, it is possible to place the catalog file to the Cloudbreak deployer`s etc directory and then set CB_IMAGE_CATALOG_URL variable in your Profile to IMAGE_CATALOG_FILE_NAME.JSON.

+**Steps**

+1. On the Cloudbreak machine, switch to the root user by using `sudo su`
+2. Save the image catalog file on your Cloudbreak machine in the /var/lib/cloudbreak-deployment/etc directory.
+3. Edit the Profile file located in /var/lib/cloudbreak-deployment by adding export CB_IMAGE_CATALOG_URL to the file and set it to the name of your JSON file which declares your custom images.
+For example: `export CB_IMAGE_CATALOG_URL=custom-image-catalog.json`
+4. Save the Profile file.
+5. Restart Cloudbreak by using `cbd restart`.

 ### Select a Custom Image When Creating a Cluster